Concentration bounds on response-based vector embeddings of black-box generative models: Theoretical results

-While \textit{Assumption \ref{Asm:constant_rank}} is not a strict necessity for deriving concentration bounds on the sample embeddings, it does facilitate convenient analysis and interpretation.
-Consider, for instance, a regime where the $\mathrm{\mathbf{B}}$ grows with $n$, thus violating \textit{Assumption \ref{Asm:constant_rank}}.
+While \Cref{Asm:constant_rank} is not a strict necessity for deriving concentration bounds on the sample embeddings, it does facilitate convenient analysis and interpretation.
+Consider, for instance, a regime where the $\mathrm{rank}(\mathrm{\mathbf{B}})$ grows with $n$, thus violating \Cref{Asm:constant_rank}.
 In such case, the perspective of a specific generative model has a growing number of components as more generative models are brought under consideration.
 This makes comparison across different sub-regimes difficult.
 For instance, if one wants to study the change in perspective of a specific generative model as $n$ grows, it is inconvenient to deal with vectors of growing dimensions.
-Nonetheless, we recognize that \textit{Assumption \ref{Asm:constant_rank}} needs to be relaxed for taking into account more generalized scenarios, and we leave that to future work.
-Below, we state our next assumption.

-\begin{assumption} There exist constants $C_1,C_2>0$ such that $\lim \inf_n \lambda_d>C_1$ and $\lim \sup_n \lambda_1<C_2$. \end{assumption} Recall that the $\lambda_1 \geq \lambda_2 \geq \dots \geq \lambda_d$ are the $d$ non-zero eigenvalues of the population-level (doubly centered) dissimilarity matrix $\mathbf{B}$.
-Thus, it becomes apparent that \textit{Assumption \ref{Asm:eigen_B_ratio_stability}} is a stability condition on the eigenvalues of the (doubly centered) population dissimilarity matrix.
-On one hand, it ensures that the matrix $\mathbf{B}$ is always well-conditioned no matter how large $n$ is, that is, it ensures that even when we consider a large number of generative models, the (doubly centered) matrix of the population dissimilarities is stable to minute perturbations.
-On the other hand, it also ensures that all the components of the true perspectives $\boldsymbol{\psi}_i$ are comparable (in magnitude) to one another.
+Nonetheless, we recognize that \Cref{Asm:constant_rank} needs to be relaxed for taking into account more generalized scenarios, and we leave that to future work. \begin{proposition} \textit{Assumption \ref{Asm:constant_rank}} holds when every generative model $f_i$ is associated with a vector $\boldsymbol{\phi}_i$ on a $d$-dimensional compact Riemannian manifold $\mathcal{M}$ in a high-dimensional ambient space $\mathbb{R}^q$, such that the pairwise geodesic distances $d_{\mathcal{M}}(\boldsymbol{\phi}_i,\boldsymbol{\phi}_{i'})$ equates to the pairwise population-level dissimilarities between the mean (vector-embedded) responses of $f_i$ and $f_{i'}$, given by $\boldsymbol{\Delta}_{i i'}$. \end{proposition} Next, we establish our main result stating a high probability concentration bound on the error of estimating $\boldsymbol{\psi}$ with $\hat{\boldsymbol{\psi}}$ (upto an orthogonal transformation). \begin{theorem} In our setting, assume $\frac{(2 L \omega C \sqrt{\Gamma}) n}{\sqrt{m r}} +\frac{\Gamma}{r} < \frac{|\lambda_d|}{2} $, and suppose \textit{Assumption \ref{Asm:Response_distribution}} and \textit{Assumption \ref{Asm:constant_rank}} hold.
+Then, with probability at least $(1-13 e^{-n c})$, there exists an $\mathbf{W}_* \in \mathcal{O}(d)$ such that